Desktop Metal Inc. (DM) Shares Decline Despite Market Challenges - News Heater

-Desktop Metal Inc. (NYSE: DM)’s stock price has decreased by -1.09 compared to its previous closing price of 1.83.
-However, the company has seen a -2.69% decrease in its stock price over the last five trading sessions.
+Desktop Metal Inc. (NYSE: DM)’s stock price has gone decline by -0.58 in comparison to its previous close of 1.71, however, the company has experienced a -7.10% decrease in its stock price over the last five trading days.

 Is It Worth Investing in Desktop Metal Inc. (NYSE: DM) Right Now?

-The 36-month beta value for DM is also noteworthy at 0.61.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for DM is at 0.62.
+Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023